 Pros:

-- * On-site pools and resort facilities provide a reliable backup when beach conditions are unsuitable
+- Onsite pools and activity facilities provide backup entertainment when beach conditions are unsuitable

 Cons: